RWS/studio-api-docs/apiconcepts/projectautomation/overview.md

 Introduction
 =====
-This documentation provides practical examples of how to use the Project Automation API, which allows programmatic access to the project automation functionality of <Var:ProductName>.
+This documentation provides practical examples of how to use the Project Automation API, which allows programmatic access to the project automation functionality of Var:ProductName.
 Apart from various code snippets that demonstrate common use cases, you will also find a fully-documented command-line sample application that showcases how to automate project creation and batch task functionality.

 What you can do with this SDK